infinitydaemon/cwd-gate/README.md

 ### Allowing SSH from LAN only ( Change as per your network specifications )

+Note: Firewall filtering is only required if your CWD GATE is exposed on the internet with direct IP assignment.
+If it is behind CWD Blade or another firewall then the below commands will not be reuquired.

 `iptables -A INPUT -p tcp --dport 22 -s 192.168.2.0/24 -j ACCEPT ` &&
 `iptables -A INPUT -p tcp --dport 22 -j DROP`